 What is it?
 Inhibition involves the service of a "schedule of inhibition" on the tenant and registration in the public Register of Inhibitions.
 Once registered, an inhibition operates to prevent the tenant from selling or granting further security over any heritable (freehold) or long leasehold property in its ownership in Scotland, without the prior agreement of the landlord.

 Is it currently available?
 Sheriff Officers are able to serve and register inhibitions in the usual way.

 What is it?
 A Statutory Demand is a formal demand (similar to a Charge for Payment above), requiring payment within 21 days.
 If not satisfied, it can form the basis of a winding-up petition/petition for bankruptcy against the tenant.

 Is it currently available?
-The Corporate Insolvency and Governance Act 2020, which came into force on 26 June 2020, provides that Statutory Demands served between 1 March 2020 and 30 September 2020 will be void (in that they cannot be used as the basis for a winding-up petition).
+The Corporate Insolvency and Governance Act 2020, which came into force on 26 June 2020, provides that Statutory Demands served between 1 March 2020 and 31 March 2021 will be void (in that they cannot be used as the basis for a winding-up petition).
+As noted above, this legislation was extended by the Corporate Insolvency and Governance Act 2020 (Coronavirus) (Extension of the Relevant Period No.2) Regulations 2020 which came into force on 31 December 2020 (its previous end date was 31 December 2020).
 There is, therefore, nothing to be gained by serving a Statutory Demand at present.